So Good they can't Ignore you

 Adopt the craftsman mindset ⇒ “What can I offer the world?”

-The Career Capital theory of great work
+The Career Capital theory of great work:

 • The traits that define great work are rare and valuable.